For a chronological list of all the Torah Portions in each of the five books of Torah, click here.

 Wouldn't it be nice if there were reliable prophets like Moses today?
 Imagine having the ability to seek counsel directly from God.
 Suppose you were trying to decide whether a certain person was right for you to marry.
 If there was ever a time to seek spiritual direction, it would be at that moment.

 The king of Israel must immerse himself in the Torah.
 He must write his own copy of the Torah onto a scroll.
 He is to keep it with him always, and he is to read and study from it every day of his life.
-He cannot turn away from the commandments in the Torah, neither to the right nor to the left.

 In the case of would-be prophets, the Torah is like the rabbinical authority, checking to see if the product is kosher.
 If the prophet proves to be true and proves to be in concert with Torah, it is as if the Torah stamps that prophet with its heksher.
 Just as a kosher-keeping person is always careful to check to see if a particular food is kosher before popping it into his mouth, so too, we should be careful to check to see if a particular prophet is kosher before heeding his words.